 Alaska itineraries are more casual than warmer destinations further south.
 When choosing your Alaska cruise outfits, the essential factor is having layers and lots of them.
 Just remember, cruise ships are air-conditioned, and if it’s chilly outside, it’s still going to be cool or even colder inside.

 So, forget the flip-flops and sandals in favor of a pair of sneakers.
-Pack a flannel shirt, fleece jacket, long-sleeve shirts, and long pants to stay warm.
+Instead, your cruise wear should include a flannel shirt, fleece jacket, long-sleeve shirts, and long pants to stay warm.
 If you don’t want to break your gym routine, remember your workout clothes too.

-Cruise outfits for women and men have similarities.
+Cruise wear for women and men have similarities.
 For the men, bring a couple of pairs of fleece pants or jeans to keep you warm.

 Accessorize with some t-shirts or polo shirts, and layer with cozy sweaters and a hoodie or a zip-up fleece jacket.
 It’s acceptable to wear dark jeans or casual pants and a sweater at dinnertime.